Exeter-University-Sequencing-Facility/bioinformatic-enablers/_episodes/11_2_preparing_metadata_and_rawcounts.md

 ```
 head(sampleData)
 ```
 You can see from the SampleData that the Run columns corresponds to the sample name.
-What we want are the columns Run,Sample.Characteristic.biopsy.site. and Sample.Characteristic.individual..
+What we want are the columns Run,Sample.Characteristic.biopsy.site. and Sample.Characteristic.individual.
 In this particular example we are going to use both the biopsy site and the patient details.
 In theory depending on what you are looking for you could just use the biopsy type but by including the Sample.Characteristic.individual. you can use this information for other experiments when there might be a batch effect going on.

 The code below will create the sample names as rownames.
 ```
 rownames(sampleData) <- sampleData$Run

 ```
-This creates a table with the columns that we want such as Sample.Characteristic.biopsy.site.", "Sample.Characteristic.individual.
+Now we are trying to retaain the columns that we want such as Sample.Characteristic.biopsy.site.", "Sample.Characteristic.individual.
 ```
  keep <-c("Sample.Characteristic.biopsy.site.","Sample.Characteristic.individual.")
 ```
+We are now adding those two columns to the sampleData.
 ```
 sampleData <- sampleData[,keep]
 ```
-Perfect now we are a table with all the information we need.
+Perfect now we have a table with all the information we need.
 A few more touches that need to be done are to rename the column names as tissueType adn IndividualId so that they are more informative for our benefits.
 ```
 colnames(sampleData) <- c("tissueType", "individualID")
 head(sampleData)
 ```
-We turned the IndividualsID and the Tissue into factors.
+We turned the IndividualID and the Tissuetype into factors.
 Factors is a data structure used to for the storage of categorical data.
 Which is required for Deseq2.
 ```
 sampleData$individualID <- factor(sampleData$individualID)
 sampleData$tissueType <- factor(sampleData$tissueType)